szniemiec/watch_your_site/README.md

 - add intervals dependent on the list of tasks got from database

 What I couldn't do:
-- add periodic tasks, with it's interval, depending on list of tasks got from database what resulted in not completing rest of program
+- add periodic task, with it's interval, depending on list of tasks got from database what resulted in not completing rest of program